 - participants must pay tuition of 7500 ILS (about $1970 or €1850) to Ulpan La-Inyan in advance, in up to three installments.
 Following presentation of an Ulpan La-Inyan issued receipt to the Ministry of Immigrant Absorption, students will receive a full reimbursement.

 How does the reimbursement work?

-- 40% of the money paid upfront will be reimbursed approximately one month after presentation of the Ulpan La-Inyan issued receipt to the Ministry of Immigrant Absorption.
+- 40% of the money paid upfront will be reimbursed approximately 1-3 months after presentation of the Ulpan La-Inyan issued receipt to the Ministry of Immigrant Absorption.

-- 30% will be reimbursed about halfway through the course, upon presentation of student attendance records to the Ministry of Immigrant Absorption.
+- 30% will be reimbursed after the halfway point of the course, following presentation of student attendance records to the Ministry of Immigrant Absorption.

-- 30% will be refunded soon after the completion of the course and the final exam.
+- 30% will be refunded after the completion of the course and the final exam.

 - Students may cancel their registration up to one week before the course begins.